 Getting involved in nonprofit organizations and events can energize your giving strategy as you see firsthand the needs of the local and global community.
 To maximize your impact, consider using a site like VolunteerMatch to find a nonprofit in search of your professional skillset.
-You can even involve the whole family through a volunteering vacation, where you and your family can spend a week in service to others via an organization like Global Volunteers.
+You can even involve the whole family through a volunteering vacation (when the timing is right), where you and your family can spend a week in service to others via an organization like Global Volunteers.

 It can help to clearly spell out the values that drive your philanthropic goals.
 Take some time to examine how you can live by your code in ways large and small.
 This exercise will help you filter all the appeals for impulse giving through the lens of “is this the kind of legacy I want to help build?” and avoid reactive and last-minute giving that doesn’t thoughtfully further your purpose, says Daniel Borochoff, founder of nonprofit watchdog Charity Watch.